ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 Kafka and Spark, work together seamlessly to enable real-time data processing and analytics.
 Kafka handles the reliable ingestion of events, while Spark Streaming provides the tools for processing, transforming, analyzing, and storing the data in a data lake or data warehouse in near real-time, allowing businesses to make  decisions much at a much faster pace.

-## Exercise - Data Streaming with Apache Kafka Exercise
+## Exercise - Data Streaming with Apache Kafka

+Now that we have a good understanding on our data streaming strategy, we can now move forward and write a Kafka producer that can consume a real-time data feed, so we can then process this information using Spark.

 Coming soon!